great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/community_resources.md

 ## Connect with our community

+Check out the [GX community](https://greatexpectations.io/community) for the latest news on GX development, events and workshops, job opprotunities, and ways to contribute or collaborate with the GX team and fellow community members.

-Check out the [GX community](https://greatexpectations.io/community) and connect with other GX users and see how they're using GX in the GX [public Slack channel](https://greatexpectations.io/slack).
+Connect with other GX users and see how they're using GX in the GX [public Slack channel](https://greatexpectations.io/slack).
 Before you post for the first time, review the [Slack Guidelines](https://discourse.greatexpectations.io/t/slack-guidelines/1195).